Switzerland Dress Code

 Men should wear dark suits and ties.

 Women should wear dresses or suits in dark colours.

 Caps, bandannas, athletic shoes, sweats, unkempt clothes, jeans, singlets, open shoes and thongs are never acceptable.
 If the wind was blowing, comb your hair before making the first contact at the reception.
 Do not carry a water bottle or coffee mug.
 Carry only a slim folder holding your job application documents and CVs.
 Do not chew anything.

 How you dress is one of the most important aspects of being hired in Switzerland

 Other Switzerland Dress Code Info

 We hope that your Switzerland job search will be successful.
-The Switzerland dress code is an integral part of the Switzerland job interview because how you dress is one of the most important attributes in not hired for available jobs.
+The Switzerland dress code is an integral part of the Switzerland job interview because how you dress is one of the most important attributes in not being hired for available jobs.

 Good luck with your Switzerland dress code!